 In order to really know if your business is going to be able to support you and your family for the long haul is to understand the definition of a fad and the definition of a trend.
 According to www.yourdictionary.com, a fad is “something that people are interested in for a short period of time.”
 At the time, it is desirable to have this product or service, and just as quickly as it comes in, it goes right out again.

 Some examples of fads are drive-in movie theaters, telephone booths, video-game arcades, video stores, roller-skating rinks, and of course products like Cabbage Patch Kids, virtual pets, and the fanny pack.
 You have to take into consideration the industry that you want to break into.
-Technology changed the way we communicate, hence the telephone booth not being used anymore.
-The way in which we watch movies has changed also, rendering video stores out of date.
-And, virtual gaming is a huge deal so arcades are not as popular to hang out in anymore.
+Technology changed the way we communicate, hence the telephone booth not becoming a thing of the past.
+The way in which we watch movies has changed as well, rendering video stores (like Blockbuster) out of date.
+And, virtual gaming is a much more popular now, so arcades are not as popular to hang out in anymore.

 You have to be willing to see the industry trends and growth to fully understand if you can maintain a sustainable business for the future.
 A trend is ongoing.
 Industry trends help to merge and develop new business concepts.
 Key questions include: How is the consumer looking to spend their money?
 What is important to the buyer?